vojtapolasek/vojtux/docs/handout_en.md

 Po vybrání souboru a stisknutí klávesy Enter se otevře Prohlížeč Mozilla Firefox a zobrazí se obsah souboru.

-## Quick introduction to the Orca reader
+## Quick introduction to the Orca screen reader

 Orca has most of the functions that you might expect from a modern screen reader.
 Similary to NVDA, for example, Orca has its **special key**